Paxton Lynch

-Paxton James Lynch (born February 12, 1994) is an American football quarterback for the Orlando Guardians of the XFL.
-He played college football at Memphis, and was drafted in the first round of the 2016 NFL Draft by the Denver Broncos.
+Paxton James Lynch (born February 12, 1994) is an American professional football quarterback who plays for the Colorado Spartans of the National Arena League.
+He played college football for the Memphis Tigers, and was selected in the first round of the 2016 NFL draft by the Denver Broncos.
 Lynch played just two seasons in Denver and made four starts before being released prior to the 2018 season.
-Lynch has also been a member of the Seattle Seahawks, Pittsburgh Steelers, Saskatchewan Roughriders, and Michigan Panthers.
+Lynch was also a member of the Seattle Seahawks and Pittsburgh Steelers of the NFL, the Saskatchewan Roughriders of the Canadian Football League (CFL), the Michigan Panthers of the United States Football League (USFL), and the Orlando Guardians and San Antonio Brahmas of the XFL.

-Early years
+Early life

 Lynch attended Trinity Christian Academy in Deltona, Florida, where he played football and basketball.
 During his high school career, he passed for 2,099 yards.
 Lynch was rated by Rivals.com as a three-star recruit.
 He committed to the University of Memphis to play college football.

 College career

 After redshirting for his freshman year at Memphis in 2012, Lynch was named the Tigers' starting quarterback prior to the 2013 season.
 He started all 12 games, completing 203 of 349 passes for 2,056 yards, nine touchdowns and 10 interceptions.
 As a sophomore in 2014, Lynch started all 13 games.
 He completed 259 of 413 attempts for 3,031 yards, 22 touchdowns, and nine interceptions.
 He also rushed for 321 yards and 13 touchdowns.
-Lynch was named the MVP of the 2014 Miami Beach Bowl after passing for 306 yards with four passing touchdowns and three rushing touchdowns.
+Lynch was named the MVP of the 2014 Miami Beach Bowl after passing for 306 yards with four passing touchdowns and three rushing touchdowns against BYU.
 As a junior in 2015, Lynch again started all 13 games.
 He completed 296 of 443 passes (66.8%) for 3,778 yards, 28 touchdowns (all five school records) and four interceptions.
-In Memphis' 63–0 victory over SMU, Lynch tied an FBS record with seven passing touchdowns in a half.
+In Memphis' 63–0 victory over SMU, Lynch tied a Football Bowl Subdivision record with seven passing touchdowns in a half.
 He finished 9 of 14 for 222 yards, and completed his touchdown throws to seven different receivers.
-After the season, he decided to forgo his senior year and enter the 2016 NFL Draft.
+After the season, he decided to forgo his senior year and enter the 2016 NFL draft.
 Lynch graduated from Memphis in May 2016 with a B.S.E. in sport and leisure management.

-Lynch's 35 touchdowns responsible for in 2014 and 30 in 2015 are first and second in Memphis history, and his 76 for his career is second all-time.
+Lynch's 35 touchdowns in 2014 and 30 in 2015 are first and second in Memphis history, and his 76 for his career is second all-time.
 He also ranks first and second for most total offense in a season (4,015 yards in 2015; 3,352 in 2014).
 He has four of the seven most passing yards in a game, including the school record 447 on October 23, 2015, at Tulsa.
 He ranks second all-time in career attempts, completions, completion percentage, passing yards, and passing touchdowns.